Chatham Roberdeau Wheat

 Chatham Roberdeau Wheat (April 9, 1826 – June 27, 1862) was a captain in the United States Army Volunteers during the Mexican War, Louisiana State Representative, lawyer, mercenary in Cuba, Mexico, and Italy, adventurer, and major in the Confederate States Army during the American Civil War.

 Early life and career

-Born in Alexandria, Virginia, the son of a preacher, Wheat moved with his family to Louisiana as a young boy.
+Born in Alexandria, Virginia, the son of an Episcopalian preacher, Wheat moved with his family to Nashville, Tennessee, when he was 12 years old.